francves/react-vite-nestjs-auth-module-cypress/README.md

-# Red Social - Registro y Login
+# Social Network - Register and Login

-Este proyecto es una aplicación web que implementa un sistema de registro y login de usuarios para una red social.
-Está construido con React en el frontend y Nest.js en el backend, utilizando MongoDB como base de datos.
+This project is a web application that implements a user registration and login system for a social network.
+It is built with React for the frontend and Nest.js for the backend, using MongoDB as the database.

-## Características
+## Features

-- Registro de usuarios
+- User registration
-- Inicio de sesión con JWT
+- Login with JWT
-- Dashboard protegido
+- Protected dashboard
-- Interfaz de usuario moderna con Material-UI
+- Modern user interface with Material-UI
-- Validación de formularios
+- Form validation
-- Autenticación segura
+- Secure authentication

-## Tecnologías Utilizadas
+## Technologies Used

 ### Frontend
 - React